 Applications for admission are accepted on a rolling basis.
-Each is evaluated on the basis of high school curriculum, cumulative grade-point average, class rank (when available), and ACT or SAT test scores.
+Northland is test-optional and practices holistic review.
+Each applicant is primarily evaluated on the basis of high school curriculum, cumulative grade-point average, and, if provided, ACT or SAT test scores.
 Before individual admissibility can be determined by the Office of Admissions, applicants must submit the following:

-- 1. a Northland College Application for Admission or the Common Application; - 2.
-An unofficial or official copy of high school transcripts; - 3.
-An unofficial or official copy of ACT or SAT test scores.
-(If your cumulative, unweighted high school gradepoint average is above a 3.0 on a scale of 4.0, you do not have to submit test scores.)
+- 1. A Northland College Application for Admission or the Common Application; - 2.
+An unofficial or official copy of high school transcripts; - An unofficial or official copy of ACT or SAT test scores.

-Applicants for admission to Northland College should have a minimum cumulative, unweighted high school gradepoint average of 2.0 to be considered for admission.
+Applicants for admission to Northland College should have a minimum cumulative, unweighted high school grade-point average of at least 2.5/4.0 to be considered for admission.
 Students with college aptitude test scores and academic records below the median for high school seniors may be considered for admission if other factors indicate their potential for academic success in college.
-Letters of recommendation may be required for these students.
+Letters of recommendation and/or an interview may be required for these students.